beaverbuilder/documentation/docs/beaver-builder/developer/how-to-tips/load-google-fonts-locally-gdpr.md

-11. Extract the .zip file you downloaded and upload the individual font files (eot, svg, ttf, woff, woff2) to your fonts folder.
+11. To complete the process, extract the downloaded .zip file and upload the individual font files (eot, svg, ttf, woff, woff2) to your fonts folder, following the example tree structure provided as a reference.

   ```bash {5}
   /my-website